 Motions shall be filed in accordance with Local Rule 7.
-The court hears motions on Thursdays at 10:00 a.m. unless otherwise ordered by the court.
+The court hears motions on Thursdays, beginning at 10:00 a.m. unless otherwise ordered by the court.
 If a Thursday is a national holiday, motions will be heard on the next Thursday.
-It is not necessary to clear a hearing date with the court's CRD before filing a motion.
+It is not necessary to clear a hearing date with the court's courtroom deputy clerk ("CRD") before filing a motion.
 If the motion date selected is not available, counsel should notice the motion for the next available date.
-Any motion that is noticed more than 35 days beyond the date the motion is filed shall be stricken or advanced to an earlier motion date.
+Unless otherwise ordered, any motion that is noticed more than 35 days beyond the date the motion is filed may be stricken or advanced to an earlier motion date.

 If the motion is advanced to an earlier motion date, counsel shall comply with the briefing schedule dictated by the new hearing date.
 See Local Rules 7-9 & 7-10.